-Liverpool seems to have plenty of supporters in South Africa.
-Perhaps because they won so much in the 70s and 80s under Bob Paisley, or perhaps because of Heysel and Hillsborough.
-“My” Liverpool as a young lad was a Second Division side of no great account until Bill Shankly put it all together with the great team built around Ron Yeats and Tommy Smith, inspired for years by Ian St John.
-That defensive pairing gave way to such as Emlyn Hughes, Phil Thompson, later Sammy Hyppia and Jamie (“Sort that out, Sammy”) Carragher.
+“My” Liverpool as a young lad was a Second Division side of no great account until promoted in 1962.
+Bill Shankly put it all together with the great team inspired by Ian St John, all 5’7″ of him, and built around Ron Yeats and Tommy Smith.
+“Smith was not born”, said Shankly “He was quarried”.
+That defensive pairing gave way to such as Emlyn Hughes, Phil Thompson, Alan Hansen, later Sammy Hyppia and Jamie (“Sort that out, Sammy”) Carragher.

 It is always strange when meeting a Liverpool fan without a Scouse accent.
 Like Newcastle United, Wolverhampton Wanderers, West Bromwich Albion, Nottingham Forest and – in London – Fulham, Millwall and QPR, Liverpool always retained the feel of a local club.

-My father was born in Liverpool and for football he was in the blue half of the city, Everton, Goodison Park being actually only a stone’s throw from Anfield.
+My father was born in Liverpool and although becoming a Londoner early on, for football he was an Evertonian, Goodison Park being actually only a stone’s throw from Anfield.
 He was still excited decades later by the exploits of (now) Hall of Famer Dixie Dean in the 30s.

 In fact Everton were the original occupants of Anfield, moving out in 1892 when Liverpool A.F.C was formed and Goodison Park was built.
 (A.F.C for Association Football club – the formal name of the game.
 Hence the schoolboy abbreviation “Soccer”, as for “Rugger”, “Tenner” and so on).